 Admissions Requirements:

-To Apply: Complete the online graduate application and send official transcripts directly to the UMKC Admissions Office.
+To Apply: Complete the online application and send official transcripts directly to the UMKC Admissions Office.
 Applications must be received a minimum of ten days before the start date of the semester in which the applicant wishes to enroll.

 This program prepares educators for leadership roles in reading, literacy, and curriculum design and instruction.
 Students in this program develop expertise in effective, evidence-based strategies, programs, and policies that support literacy learning and reading achievement at PreK-12, college, or adult levels.
 The program curriculum emphasizes collaborative inquiry and innovation, equity, advocacy, and professional leadership and learning.
 The degree is geared towards teachers, administrators, and others who already hold a master’s degree and have a special interest in language, literacy, and reading education.

-To Apply: Complete the online graduate application and send official transcripts directly to the UMKC Admissions Office.
+To Apply: Complete the online application and send official transcripts directly to the UMKC Admissions Office.
 Applications must be received a minimum of ten days before the start date of the semester in which the applicant wishes to enroll.

 Read more about this program and discover which Language and Literacy program is right for you.